 Green Building Science Group

-2017 C0-Chairperson - John Ciovacco, President, Aztech Geothermal, LLC
+2017 Co-Chairperson - John Ciovacco, President, Aztech Geothermal, LLC

 2017 Co-Chairperson - Karen Totino, Owner, Green Conscience Home

-To be a green building resource to our members and the community, promoting up-to-date, accurate and practical applications of sustainable designs, products and practices.
-The Green Building Science Group hosts monthly meeting on a variety of topics such as: Energy Code Changes, Green Trends, Healthy Home Environment, Renewable Heating & Cooling, Net Zero Home Tours and more.
+To be a green building resource to our members and the community, promoting up-to-date, accurate and practical applications of sustainable designs, products, and practices.
+The Green Building Science Group hosts a monthly meeting on a variety of topics such as Energy Code Changes, Green Trends, Healthy Home Environment, Renewable Heating & Cooling, Net Zero Home Tours and more.

-All CRBRA Members are invited and welcome to attend any of the monthly meetings as posted on the CRBRA calendar (homepage of website).
-Topics and locations vary.
-Typically held on the third Thursday of each month from noon to 1:00 thirty CRBRA members attend these informative topics and discussions.
+All CRBRA Members are invited and welcome to attend any of the monthly meetings as posted on the CRBRA calendar (homepage of the website).
+Typically the meetings are held on the third Thursday of each month from 12-1:30 pm.
 Lunch is included in the nominal fee of $10 per person.
-RSVP for food count.
+Please RSVP for the food count.

 2017 Meeting Topics to include: